Skip to content

 11. The conduct of legal proceedings in the person's name, or on their behalf.

-With the exception of making a will (which can only be done from the age of 18) the Court can make decisions relating to all of the above for a person from the time that they are 16, so long as the Court reasonably believes that the person will continue to lack capacity when they become 18.
+With the exception of making a will (which can only be done from the age of 18) the Court can make decisions relating to all of the above for a person even if they are not yet 16, so long as the Court reasonably believes that the person will continue to lack capacity when they become 18.

-The Court has powers to make decisions (determinations) about matters such as:
+The Court has powers to make decisions about matters such as:

 1. Deciding where the person is to live;